senior-13j/react-webpack-ts-my-boilerplate/README.md

 # react-webpack-ts-boilerplate

-Here's an initial configuration for a project with webpack config and React, less, TS, and other technologies
+Here's a react-webpack-ts-boilerplate to start a new project